qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/formulas.md

 ## Date And Time Patterns
 dateFormat function accepts a format argument that determines how the formatted date (and time) is going to be displayed.
-A quick reference exists in the Formula Builder, when the function is selected, but here is a full reference of all possible values for format and an example of how it affects the date string.
+A quick reference exists in the Formula Builder when the function is selected, but here is a full reference of all possible values for format and an example of how it affects the date string.

 >**Note 1**: You may use single, or double quotes around the format string. <br>
 **Note 2**: All dates are treated as GMT in Qrvey.
 Because of that, the three formats: z, Z, X return values for GMT.